Integrated Computer Science

 (Semester 2, 5 ECTS) User modelling, including Task modelling

-(Semester 1, 5 ECTS) This module aims to provide a theoretical and practical understanding of modern scalable systems and architectures, from billions of highly distributed Internet of Things devices, through to present day concepts, such as Cloud architectures and systems.
+(Semester 1, 5 ECTS) This module aims to provide a theoretical and practical understanding of modern scalable systems and architectures, from billions of highly distributed Internet of Things devices, through to present and future concepts, such as Quantum and Nanotech systems.

 (Semester 2, 5 ECTS) In this module, students will explore the prevailing vision for an Internet of Things in